Vocabulary words are the foundation of writing, so the more you know, the more engaging and accurate your writing will be. Grab a new word today!

 Definition of Filial :

 \ˈfi-lē-əl \ adjective; of, relating to, or befitting a son or daughter.
-Also, having or assuming the relation of a child or offspring.
+And also, having or assuming the relation of a child or offspring.

 "Chad Jr. had no filial affections for his parents after they flunked him out of homeschooling."